A Differential Effect Approach to Partial Identification of Treatment Effects: Introduction

 \subsection{Related Work and Outline}

 There is a lot of literature discussing bounds on the ATE and CATE using IV since \citet{manski1990nonparametric} pioneered partial identification of the ATE under the mean independent assumption of the instrument. \citet{balke1997bounds} considered the setting of a randomized experiment with noncompliance to bound the ATE on a binary outcome. \citet{shaikh2011partial} imposed threshold crossing models on both the treatment and the outcome (with the latter paper focusing on a binary outcome). \citet{flores2013partial} established partial identification of local average treatment effects with an invalid instrument.
 Later, \citet{chen2016bounds} derived bounds on the ATE and the average treatment effect on the treated using an instrumental variable that does not satisfy the exclusion restriction assumption. \citet{yadlowsky2018bounds} developed a loss minimization strategy for obtaining bounds on the ATE and CATE when hidden bias has a bounded effect on the odds ratio of treatment selection without instruments. \citet{flores2018average} provided a comprehensive review with the frameworks for partial identification of the ATE of a time-fixed binary treatment on a binary outcome using a binary IV.
+However, none of the above consider the partial identification of the ATE and CATE for violations of the IV independent of unmeasured confounders assumption.

+Although partial identification via instrumental variables (IVs) is a widely used approach, it typically relies on two key assumptions: (1) the instrument affects the outcome only through its potential impact on the treatment, and (2) the instrument is independent of unmeasured confounders.
+However, it is hard to find valid and strong IVs in many settings.
+While methods for partial identification using invalid IVs, such as those proposed by \citet{chen2016bounds}, have been developed, they often yield bounds that are too wide to provide meaningful insights.
+More restrictive assumptions are needed to achieve narrower bounds.